 2) Infrastructure monitoring and alerting is the most used managed service

-The 451 Research report suggested that the infrastructure/application monitoring and alerting services will be the most used managed service, accounting for 53%.
-It will be followed by other managed services like Backup and Recovery (49%) and Disaster Recovery (41%).
+Many reports suggest that the infrastructure/application monitoring and alerting services will be the most used managed service.
+It will be followed by other managed services like Backup and Recovery and Disaster Recovery.

 3) Growth in channel partner MSPs and M&As